intel/opencl-intercept-layer/README.md

 Instructions to install the Intercept Layer for OpenCL Applications can be found [here](docs/install.md).

+Troubleshooting steps and answers to frequently asked questions can be found [here](docs/FAQ.md).

 Detailed instructions:
 * [How to Inject Modified Programs](docs/injecting_programs.md)
 * [How to Dump and Disassemble Kernel ISA](docs/kernel_isa.md)